A New Frontier in Preventative Medicine

 The Generational Opportunity

-The Developmental Origins of Health and Disease (DOHaD) paradigm links prenatal factors to chronic illness.
+Prenatal exposures have a massive impact on human health.
 The CHDS cohort is the key to proving this link, but its physical samples are finite and require costly, labor-intensive assay analysis.
 Moreover, data access relies on slow, fragmented, and old-fashioned methods.
 We are building a modern, AI-driven platform to unlock this invaluable resource and accelerate scientific discovery.

 Why now?